 Please find our detailed technical and security guide below, and reach out to us with any questions that you may have.

-CampusPress manages sites either in Amazon AWS auto-scale clusters or flexible Virtual Private Servers on Digital Ocean – your choice.
+CampusPress manages sites either through our bespoke load balancing auto scalable enterprise grade cluster (deployed through AWS), or fully managed custom compartmentalized and dedicated instances.
 We can help you decide which environment will best meet your needs, and we handle all the setup and configuration behind the scenes.
-In general, larger Multisite networks are best fit for AWS and custom individual sites are best on Digital Ocean.
+In general, larger Multisite networks are the best fit for the enterprise cluster and custom individual sites are best on our compartmentalized instance.

 In order to comply with local legal and privacy requirements, each customer can choose to be fully hosted in one of the following countries: